ashoks773/PowerAnalysis/README.md

 ## ANOVA-Based Power Calculation: `PowerCalculation_ANOVAbased.ipynb`

-This ANOVA-based module is tailored for power analysis in microbiome studies, focusing on group-level differences and repeated measures.
+This ANOVA-based module for power analysis, focusing on group-level differences and repeated measures.
 It provides:

 - **Sample Size Estimation Using ANOVA**
   Determines the required sample size per group for detecting differences across multiple groups, based on specified effect sizes.

-- **Adjustments for ICC**
-  Incorporates intra-class correlation (ICC) adjustments for repeated measures, ensuring accurate power estimates for clustered data (e.g., within-subject longitudinal studies).

 ---